![]() |

 Texas Instruments TI-500

-The TI-500 uses a calculator architecture based on the TMS02xx/TMS03xx family but misses the usual 12-digit display.
+The TI-500 is based on the TMS0200 Chipset for 12-digit desktop calculators but misses the usual 12-digit display.
 Related calculators using this chip set are the SR-20 and SR-22.
-The first usage of the chip set was the TI-4000 and the Canon 121F.
-The architecture found in this TI-500 differs greatly from other calculators, it uses two Data-Chips (TMS0203, TMC0221) and one ROM-Chip (TMC0305).
-A possible reason could be found in the efforts to control the drum printer.
+The first usage of the TMS0200 Building Blocks were the TI-4000 and the Canon 121F.
+The architecture found in this TI-500 differs greatly from these calculators, it uses the Data Chip TMS0203, ROM Chip TMC0305, adding the Printer Chip TMS0221 to control the drum printer.

 If you search in the history of Texas Instruments for the first printing calculator you'll find the TI-5050 introduced one year after this TI-500.
 The TI-5040 featured the first combination of a display and a printer in a desktop housing.